bud3699/Virtual-Display-Driver/README.md

 ## Disclaimer:

 This software is provided "AS IS" with NO IMPLICIT OR EXPLICIT warranty.
-It's worth noting that while this software functioned without issues on my system, there is no guarantee that it will not impact your computer.
-It operates in User Mode, which reduces the likelihood of causing system instability, such as the Blue Screen of Death.
+It's worth noting that while this software functioned without issues on our systems, there is no guarantee that it will not impact your computer.
+It operates in User Mode(Session0), which reduces the likelihood of causing system instability, such as the Blue Screen of Death.
 However, exercise caution when using this software.